krishna-kishore-reddy/OKDCluster/README.md

 #### Create Forward Zone File

 1. Define the forward zone in `/etc/named.conf` or `/etc/bind/named.conf.local`:
    ```
    zone "example.com" IN {
        type master;
-       file "/var/named/example.com.zone";  # Adjust path for your distribution
+       file "/var/named/example.com.zone";  # Adjust path for your distribution   #this is already created in the named.conf file no need to create any file.
    };
    ```
 2. Create the zone file: